 - Dip the cake balls into the candy melts– Once the candy melts are nicely melted and thinned out with shortening or dipping aid chips, you can dip the cake balls and let them sit upright in a styrofoam block.

-Melting the candy melts
+Tips to melt the candy melts

-Thin it out– In order to get smooth candy coating that will ensure that your cake balls have a gorgeous outer shell you need to thin it out.
+Thin it out– In order to get a smooth candy coating that will ensure that your cake balls have a gorgeous outer shell you need to thin it out.
 You can mix in Crisco shortening, coconut oil, or EZ-thin dipping aid for a runnier consistency.

-Keeping the cake balls on the stick
+How to Keep the cake balls on the stick

 The best way to prevent the cake balls from falling off the stick is by making sure you added enough frosting to the cake balls and thinning out the candy coating.
 If the chocolate coating is too thick it will be heavy and way down on the cake balls.